-Groundwater level monitoring was conducted at a total of 109 sites across Napa County in 2019, including 64 wells within the Napa Valley Subbasin (Table 4-1 and Table 4-2).
-The number and distribution of wells monitored in 2019 was consistent with monitoring conducted in recent decades and the objectives presented in the 2013 Groundwater Monitoring Plan, with a greater emphasis on areas where most groundwater use occurs.
+Groundwater level monitoring was conducted at a total of 107 sites across Napa County in 2020, including 60 wells within the Napa Valley Subbasin (Table 4-1 and Table 4-2).
+The number and distribution of wells monitored in 2020 was consistent with monitoring conducted in recent decades and the objectives presented in the 2013 Groundwater Monitoring Plan, with a greater emphasis on areas where most groundwater use occurs.

 Groundwater level trends in the Napa Valley Subbasin of the Napa-Sonoma Valley Groundwater Basin are stable in the majority of wells with long-term groundwater level records (see Sections 5.1.1 and 5.1.2).
+Data from the monitoring network reflect the Very Dry 2020 water year conditions; however, the variability in groundwater levels do not indicate long term depletions of the Subbasin's principal aquifer system.

-Water year 2019 was categorized as a Wet year (33.29 inches) at a representative precipitation gauge with the longest period of record in the Subbasin (see Section 5).
-Spring 2019 groundwater levels were generally stable or higher compared to spring 2018, which was a Dry year.
-Overall, groundwater levels in fall 2019 remained comparable to levels in recent years.
-Groundwater levels in spring and fall 2019 were also generally above levels recorded in 2011, the most recent water year with a similar annual precipitation total.
-In spring 2019, depths to water in the alluvial aquifer of the Napa Valley Subbasin in ranged from 1.1 feet to 29.4 feet below ground surface (Figure 5-2).
+Water year 2020 was categorized as a Very Dry year (12.19 inches) at a representative precipitation gage with the longest period of record in the Subbasin (see Section 5).
+Spring 2020 groundwater levels were lower than levels measured in spring 2019, which was a Wet year.
+Overall, groundwater levels in fall 2020 remained comparable to levels in recent years.
+Compared to the Very Dry 2007 water year, the most recent year with a similar annual precipitation total (15.19 inches), groundwater levels in spring and fall 2020 were generally slightly lower than levels recorded in 2007.
+In spring 2020, depths to water in the alluvial aquifer of the Napa Valley Subbasin in ranged from 7 feet to approximately 50 feet below ground surface (Figure 5-5).

-Water year 2020 precipitation, as of the date of this report, has trended below the long-term average.
-Through April 2020 the Napa State Hospital precipitation gauge received about 40% of average rainfall for the first six months of the water year, when the majority of precipitation typically occurs.
+Water year 2021 precipitation, as of the date of this report, has again trended well below the long-term average.
+Through mid-April 2021 the precipitation gages located around Napa County received about 40% of average rainfall for the first five and half months of the water year, when the majority of precipitation typically occurs.